 Resistor Color Codes Calculator and Calculate Resistor Color Code Manually

-Resistor color coding is the representation of the rating of components by marking different colors over the components.
+Resistor color coding represents the rating of components by marking different colors over the components.
 The coding was introduced in the 1920s and then standardized in 1952 by IEC.
 Use the Resistor Color Codes Calculator online for calculating the 4-band color.

 Why Use Resistor Color Coding?

-Originally color-coding was meant to use for fixed resistors, capacitors, inductorsand diodes.
+Originally color coding was meant to be used for fixed resistors, capacitors, inductorsand diodes.
 Because printing color bands were not easy and cheap on small components at that time.
 Advancement in printing technology makes it easier to print practically anything over these tiny electronic components but the convention remains.

 Resistor Color Codes Calculator